jasonsbarr/computer-science-program/courses/Stanford CS106A/README.md

 To introduce the engineering of computer applications emphasizing modern software engineering principles: object-oriented design, decomposition, encapsulation, abstraction, and testing.
 Emphasis is on good programming style and the built-in facilities of respective languages.

+### Note

+The SEE version of the course is _really old_&mdash;like 2007 or 2008.
+I'll be using updated handouts, assignments, and exams from the most recent version(s) of the course with starter files that are compatible with the latest version(s) of Java.

 ## Course Materials

 ### Main